-However, the term "Ontario Micro-Credential" (OMC) may be protected through an "official mark" designation under the Trademarks Act for use only by the Ontario government or its designates.
+However, the term "Ontario Micro-Credential" (OMC) may be protected through an "official mark" designation under the Trademarks Act12 for use only by the Ontario government or its designates.
 Under the Trademarks Act, use of the official mark could be delegated to institutions with the government's permission.
+These institutions would have the status of Designated Ontario Micro-Credential Institutes (DOMCI)

-The proposed condition is that an institution must have their Institutional Quality Assurance Process (IQAP) for OMCs approved by a provincial External Quality Assurance Agency (EQAA).
+The proposed condition for DOMCI status is that an institution must have their Institutional Quality Assurance Process (IQAP) for OMCs approved by a provincial External Quality Assurance Agency (EQAA).
 Once complete, that institution can apply to the Ministry through an attestation that they have satisfied the quality assurance expectations.
-Upon successful application, the authorized institution can then utilise the internal quality assurance process to achieve OMC status for the programming for some or all of its micro-credential offerings.
+Upon successful application, the authorized DOMCI can then utilise the internal quality assurance process to achieve OMC status for the programming for some or all of its micro-credential offerings.
 See Figure 2 below.

 Note that only micro-credentials that have been approved through the IQAP process are able to use the term OMC.
-This would allow a qualifying institution to provide both OMC and other micro-credentials at its option.
+This would allow a qualifying institution to provide both OMC programming (when quality assured) and other micro-credentials (outside of the QA process) at its option.

-&lt;sup>11 PEQAB is currently pursuing this through the Legal Services Office for the Ministry of Colleges and Universities (MCU).
+12 PEQAB is currently pursuing this through the Legal Services Office for the Ministry of Colleges and Universities (MCU).

-Figure 2: Process for acquiring OMC provider status
+Figure 2: Process for acquiring DOMCI status

-External Quality Assurance
+External Quality Assurance for DOCMI Status